-Polylang is one of the most popular plugins for creating a multilanguage website on WordPress.
+Polylang is one of the most popular WordPress translation plugins for building a multilingual WordPress site.

 Here’s why Polylang is a game-changer: